arassai75/ShopifyLib/tests/ShopifyLib.Tests/IMAGE_UPLOAD_ISSUES_AND_SOLUTIONS.md

 ## Issues Identified

 ### 1. Image URL Timeout Issue (Primary Problem)
-**Problem**: The specified Indigo image URL is timing out when Shopify tries to download it.
+**Problem**: The specified  image URL is timing out when Shopify tries to download it.

 **Error Message**:
 ```
-Image upload failed with status UnprocessableEntity: {"errors":{"image":["Could not download image: [\"Image https://dynamic.indigoimages.ca/v1/gifts/gifts/673419406239/1.jpg?width=810&maxHeight=810&quality=85 failed to download. - timeout reached.
+Image upload failed with status UnprocessableEntity: {"errors":{"image":["Could not download image: [\"Image https://dynamic.images.ca/v1/gifts/gifts/673419406239/1.jpg?width=810&maxHeight=810&quality=85 failed to download. - timeout reached.
 Make sure file can be downloaded successfully.\"]"]}}
 ```

 **Root Cause**:
-- The Indigo image URL is slow to respond or has access restrictions
+- The  image URL is slow to respond or has access restrictions
 - Shopify's servers timeout when trying to download the image
 - The URL might be temporarily unavailable or have rate limiting